Holiday and Holiday Compensatory Time Policy

 The University of Kansas provides paid holidays to employees to help balance work and family responsibilities.

 Eligible faculty and staff appointed to regular positions as defined herein.

 Holidays are designated by the Governor and the Kansas Board of Regents eligible faculty and staff as shown in the University's Holiday Eligibility and Reporting Guide.

 University offices are closed for the majority of holidays, and most employees are not required to work unless they provide vital services.
 Pursuant to Kansas Board of Regents policy, University offices must remain open if classes are in session during designated or observed holidays.
-For example, the University will remain open on Veterans Day and scheduled classes will be in session.
+For example, the University will remain open on Veterans Day when scheduled classes will be in session.
 The University also may remain open and have scheduled classes on other designated holidays, i.e. Labor Day.
 Only those employees required to conduct necessary business should be required to work.